 The wines made from these terroirs represent the appellations Bordeaux Rouge, Bordeaux Supérieur Rouge and Cadillac Côtes de Bordeaux for the reds, Bordeaux Blanc, Bordeaux Blanc Moelleux and Cadillac for the whites, and finally Bordeaux Rosé and Clairet for the rosés.

-In 2018, the Vignobles Gonfrier acquired left-bank vineyards within the Graves appellation, which will eventually allow the estate to produce AOC Graves red wines.
+In 2018, the Vignobles Gonfrier acquired left-bank vineyards within the Graves appellation, thanks to this acquisition, the estate now offers wines in AOC Graves Red and Graves White.